All Episodes

 I'll bring her up in a moment.

-Fascinating piece that came out yesterday, really on the coalition, as we keep talking about, and this gets to the redistricting, the big fight in 2026.
+Fascinating piece that came out yesterday, really on the coalition, as we keep talking about it.

 I'll ask Caroline about this later.

-in the summer prior to the 2026 midterm.
+They're actually thinking of having a mini convention in the summer prior to the 2026 midterm.

 And so you see the firestorm out in California.

-We'll have more on that later in the show, what's happening in Texas, and also now it looks like the plan on the redistributing taking much more, becoming more real.
+What's happening in Texas and also now it looks like the plan on the redistricting taking much more, becoming more real.

 As we talk about Florida's releasing maps, guys in Ohio are talking about two seats, so we'll get to all that.

-Part of this is about coalition, building a coalition and coalition government and building a coalition like we talk about FDR and the folks did back in after the Great Depression in 1932 that essentially governed the country.
+Part of this is about coalition, building a coalition and coalition government and building a coalition like we talk about FDR and the folks did back after the Great Depression in 1932 that essentially governed the country, even through the Reagan Revolution, really till Newt Gingrich came along, but governed the country, I don't know, for 80 years.

 Natalie, can you just break it down for our audience?

-What are the let's start from the top, the 60,000 foot.
+What are the, let's start at the top, the 60,000 foot, what are the big groups?

 And then we'll talk about the interconnectivity or maybe the lack of interconnectivity of some of the tasks and purposes of your different groups as you break it down, ma'am.

-Well, thanks for having me on, Steve.
+Yeah, well, thanks for having me on, Steve.

-It's good to be here talking to the War Room Posse.
+It's good to be here talking to the War Room posse.

 So I hope that you'll reserve some time on your show to talk about that today.